AlmaLinux/atomic-respin-template/README.md

    gh secret set SIGNING_SECRET < cosign.key
    ```

+### Set up Cloudflare R2 for ISO storage

+By default, the CI will upload built ISO images as Github Artifacts.
+These ISOs
+can get quite big and Artifact storage is limited, so you may want to upload the
+ISOs somewhere else, like the free tier of Cloudflare R2.

+Follow these instructions to set that up:

+1. Sign up to the free tier of [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/)
+2. Create a new bucket, with whatever name you want.
+Set the location to whatever you want.
+The free tier
+   only gives you access to the Standard storage class, so leave that selected.
+3. Now that you have a bucket, you need credentials to access it.
+Click on the API selection button, and
+   then on "Manage API tokens".
+In the next screen, click the "Create Account API token" button.
+Select
+   "Object Read & Write" permissions, and apply it only to the specific bucket you just created, and then
+   click on the "Create Account API Token" button.
+Note down the credentials displayed in the next screen.
+4. In Github, add the following new repository secrets:
+   - `R2_ACCOUNT_ID`: your cloudflare account ID (you can find it in the URL of the Cloudflare dashboard: `https://dash.cloudflare.com/<R2_ACCOUNT_ID>/home`)
+   - `R2_ACCESS_KEY_ID`: Access Key ID for your API token
+   - `R2_SECRET_ACCESS_KEY`: Secret Access Key for your API token
+   - `R2_BUCKET`: your bucket name
+5. In the `build-iso` job of [`build-iso.yml`](/.github/workflows/build-iso.yml), uncomment the secret
+   definitions for the secrets you just defined and change `upload-to-cloudflare` to `true`.

 ## Customizing your respin

 Now you're ready to make your respin your own!